 - Discretionary trust: a taxpayer’s beneficial interest in a trust may be protected from IRS liens if trust distributions are entirely in the discretion of a third-party trustee.
 The trustee must have absolute and unconditional control over trust distributions to the taxpayer.
 If the taxpayer has any legal basis to compel a trustee to distribute money then the IRS could assert its tax lien against the beneficiary’s legal right and power to get trust money.

-A taxpayer may protect asses if the IRS levy would create an unreasonable hardship in the taxpayer or his family.
-Taxpayer can get hardship relieve by contacting the IRS taxpayer advocate service.
+A taxpayer may carve out assets from the tax lien if the IRS levy would create an unreasonable hardship in the taxpayer or their family.
+Taxpayers can get hardship relief by contacting the IRS taxpayer advocate service.